Adaptation to the Age of Pandemics

 There are factors which point to future pandemics being more frequent and more severe than what man has experienced.
 One driver of increased vulnerability is that there are more of us.
 With 7.5 billion men, women and children on the planet, and frequent travel by many of us, there are greater opportunities for pathogens to infect communities.
 Health costs will slow or be reversed as population growth stops.

-The future is difficult to predict because it hasn’t happened yet.
-But we can safely assume that in the future there will be greater awareness of man’s vulnerability to mutant microprobes and continuing social, political and scientific efforts to give us more protection.
-One result will be that the next decade will see less long-distance travel and more staying close to home for both business and pleasure.
-The new home-body ethic will be less extreme than the “shelter in place” and “social distancing” orders now in force, but will still be significantly different from present lifestyles.
+The nature and frequency of these problems and of necessary responses are difficult to predict.
+But we can safely assume that in the future there will be greater awareness of man’s vulnerability to mutant microprobes, and also continuing social, political and scientific efforts to protect people.
+One result may be that the next decade will see less long-distance travel, and more staying close to home, for both business and pleasure.
+The new home-body ethic may be less extreme than the “shelter in place” and “social distancing” orders now in force, but will still be significantly more restrictive than we enjoy in our present lifestyles.

 The coronavirus will not go away, and there are almost certainly successor pathogens, at least as deadly, down the road.
-That reality should discourage mixing with large groups of people.
-On the positive side, many have learned that spending more time with family and friends, rather than going to work every day, has important benefits.
+That reality should discourage mixing, unprotected, with large groups of people.
+On the positive side, many have learned that spending more time with family and friends, rather than traveling long distances to work every day, has important benefits.

 Threats of pandemics have been with Homo sapiens from our start and will likely continue indefinitely.
 As an optimist, I submit that serious pandemics encourage all of us to look critically at how we live, and that may be a very good thing.